enriquezm/tgtc/blog/projects/rft-redesign/index.md

 tag: 'Project'
 ---

-It's been awhile since I last redesigned an app/website so I wanted to redesign the website for MMA school that I go to, Redemption Fight Team.
+It's been awhile since I last redesigned an app/website so I gave myself the challenge to redesign the website for a MMA school that I go to, [Redemption Fight Team](http://www.redemptionfightteam.com/).

+The current site is not horrible, but like all websites and apps, it could always be improved.

+The main goal was to get users to contact the gym.